 The Ideal Day for Hunting Deer Based on Dr. Sheppard’s Hunter Study:

 An ideal day for hunting deer will be a cold day with clear skies and high wind velocities.
 You’ll need a close shot, so you won’t have arrow drift in a hard, blowing wind.
 Dr. Sheppard never has attempted to draw conclusions on why these three factors tend to cause deer to move.
 However, certain things seem reasonable.
 According to Dr. Sheppard:

 “On cold days, deer need more food than on days that aren’t so cold, and possibly they may stay warmer by walking around than lying in their beds.

 “On clear, windy days, deer can’t hear sounds in the woods as well as they can on still, quiet days.
 On clear days with plenty of sunshine, they can see approaching predators better than they can on cloudy, overcast or rainy days.”

 But as Dr. Sheppard emphasizes, “These are just my opinions.
 I’m not really concerned about why these three factors cause deer to move.”

+Moon Phase affects deer movement, too, and is another important factor to consider when determining when to go deer hunting.
 For more information about Dr. Sheppard’s research and hunting tactics, go to his webpage at www.bobsheppard.com.